Occupational Therapy

 SI (Sensory Integration):

-A Call to Action: Embracing the Language of Occupational Therapy
+A Call to Action: Embracing the Language of Occupational Therapy through the Abbreviation Guide

 As we continue to raise awareness about the importance of occupational therapy and advocate for its accessibility, we help build a world where every individual can overcome barriers, pursue their passions, and lead a fulfilling life.
 By embracing the language of occupational therapy, we join a community of dedicated professionals and individuals who share a common goal: to create a world where growth, independence, and well-being are attainable for all.